mulesoft/data-weave-io/README.md

 ## Documentation

-For documentation please read [documentation](./docs/home.md) with all the technical documentation.
+For documentation please read [documentation](./docs/home.md) with all the technical details.

 ## Releases
 The following table describes the `IO` and the `DataWeave` versions compatibility